Gettor/d20Site/README.md

 - in spells module:
   - in update component:
-    - make more civilised confirmation that update was successful (green update box maybe? https://craftpip.github.io/jquery-confirm/ worth checking out)
-    - make more civilised way of "discarding changes" (`reload page` is crude, but... hey, it works, i geues)
     - make input fields change their background color to yellow when change is detected
     - add more fields for update
     - add delete option